PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 Note:
 * All numeric columns in the underlying df DataFrame are grouped by the unique levels from the District column and then summed within each group.
 Of course, the sum method is just one possibility here.
-* ???Later in this chapter we will illustrate examples for selecting individual columns and applying different aggregation methods as well as applying nearly any valid DataFrame operation????
+* At the end of the post, we will illustrate examples for selecting individual columns and applying different applying any valid DataFrame operation.
 * The DataFrame returned after a groupby-apply operation is indexed with the by-column.